d-montgomery/clotFoam/README.md

 OpenFoam, and by extension the clotFoam application, is licensed free and open source under the [GNU General Public Licence version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Acknowledgements
 The work was generously supported by grants from the National Science Foundation (NSF DMS-1848221) and the National Institute of Health (NIH R01HL120728 and RO1HL151984).
-Additional support from Federico Municchi (@fmuni).

 ## Citing This Work